dansantinojones/penalty-shootout/README.md

 A hover effect was used on the choices buttons.
 A scale and colour change was used to highlight the buttons and users options.

+## Features Left To Implement
+I believe the website has plently of opportunities to develop and improve in the future.
+The features I would like to implement going forward are:

+* Background music.
+* Online multiplayer.
+* Animate ball.
+* Animate goalkeeper.

 ## Technologies Used
 [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)
 * HTML was used as the building block of the projects content and structure.